Legislative Intern Candidate Application

-- be an Undergraduate student attending a two or four year institution of higher education in Connecticut, and/or state residents attending out-of-state colleges**
+- be an Undergraduate student* attending a two or four year institution of higher education in Connecticut, and/or state residents attending out-of-state colleges**

-- be 18 years of age or older by program start
+- be 18 years of age or older by January program start

 - be prepared to register for a course (varies by institution) in order to receive credit for the internship during the participating semester

-First, contact the official Legislative Internship Program Advisor on your campus.
+STEP 1, contact the official Legislative Internship Program Advisor on your campus.
 Each school has different registration requirements in relation to eligibility criteria and credit.
 You must work with this advisor through the application process.

-Second, complete our online application below.
+STEP 2, complete our online application below.
 The application for each program year is posted in the preceding September.

 - a one page resume that outlines your educational background, honors or recognition, work experience, activities, special skills, etc.;

 Our On-Campus Program Advisors must complete a Campus Advisor Recommendation Form for each student applicant.
 This form will become part of your application and cannot be completed until you provide them with the information listed above.

 Without this form, your application will be considered incomplete and will not be accepted by the program.